martbetz/martbetz.github.io/faq.md

 ### What are your chosen pronouns? ###

-I've no such terms of preference.
-Call me whatever you want.
+I've no such terms of preference; you can call me whatever you want.

 ### Can I meet you in person? ###